 Genital warts may also cause itchiness around the genitals.
 And, because sometimes the lumps aren’t visible to the human eye, it may be easy to mistake the itchiness as a sign of a yeast infection.

-Caused by a parasite called Trichomonas vaginalis (TV), frequently abbreviated to “trich,” trichomoniasis is the most common STI that is not transmitted via a virus.
-Like a yeast infection, it can cause vaginal discharge and itching, however up to half of people with Trichomoniasis have no symptoms at all
+Caused by a parasite called Trichomonas vaginalis (TV), frequently abbreviated to “trich,” trichomoniasis (or trich) is the most common STI that isn’t transmitted via a virus.
+Like a yeast infection, it can cause vaginal discharge and itching, but up to half of the people with trichomoniasis have no symptoms at all.

-Trichomoniasis can be difficult to diagnose because its symptoms are similar to other STIs — but a doctor or sexual health clinic can test for a range of different infections.
-You can also test for trich, gonorrhea, chlamydia, and hundreds more bacteria with Evvy's at-home vaginal microbiome test.
+Trichomoniasis can be difficult to diagnose because its symptoms are similar to those of other STIs, but a doctor or sexual health clinic can test for a range of different infections.
+You can also test for trich, gonorrhea, chlamydia, and hundreds of other bacteria with Evvy's at-home vaginal microbiome test.

 7. Gonorrhea